 We are committed to helping you finance your education.
 In addition to grants, loans, and work-study offered University-wide, the College of Liberal Arts and Sciences offers scholarships for current students.
 Additionally, many ENMU students work part-time jobs on campus to help finance their education.

 Faculty and Advising for Electronics Engineering Technology Majors

 The applied arts and sciences faculty are committed to responsible academic advising.
-This means we help you schedule the right courses at the right time to help you take this next step in your professional career.
+This means we help you schedule the right courses at the right time to help you take the next step in your professional career.
 Faculty members are specialists in their areas of advising and are current with requirements for admission into the programs they advise giving you the academic advice you need, when you need it.

 Service and Mutual Interest Organizations